ONSdigital/prototype-kit-template/README.md

 Additional gulp tasks can be added to this project's `gulpfile.js` in the usual way.
 Refer to the gulp documentation for information on how to do this.

+## Adding gulp tasks

+Some example tasks has been added to the gulp.js file for reference.

+Do the following after adding in a task:

+1. Go to the package.json file.
+Under the scripts section, Add in the build script name. for example `"build-static-files": "gulp prototype-kit:build-static-files"`
+2. In your terminal, run "yarn 'build script name'" for example "yarn build-static-files"

 ## Using a specific version of the design system

 Begin by adding a reference to the specific design system version in the `package.json` file of this repository; for example, if version 44.0.0 were required then this would look like this: